mattermost/docs/source/cloud/cloud-administration/site-configuration.rst

 Administrator Notices
 ^^^^^^^^^^^^^^^^^^^^^

-Administrator notices are used to inform System Admins when a new server version is available, or if a server upgrade is recommended due to ending support life cycles.
-System Admins may also receive notices about recommended server configuration options to optimize the user experience of their deployment.
+Administrator notices are used to inform System Admins of important updates or recommended configuration options to optimize the user experience of their deployment.

-Administrator notices can be disabled in the **System Console > Notices** page.
+Administrator notices can be disabled in the **System Console > Site Configuration > Notices** page.

 End User Notices
 ^^^^^^^^^^^^^^^^

 End user notices are used to inform users and Admins of new feature enhancements and when new desktop versions are available.
-They can be disabled in **System Console > Notices**.
+They can be disabled in **System Console > Site Configuration > Notices**.

 FAQs
 ^^^^